InteliThreeGroup/Beneficios/BusinessPlan.md

 * **Lack of Control Over Usage:** HR departments often find themselves in the dark when it comes to the effective use of benefits.
 Without clear information on how employees are using these resources, they often only have access to the amount spent and the establishment's name.
 * **Difficulty in Personalization:** Benefit operator offerings are often rigid, with predefined packages that limit companies' ability to customize options.
 This means that companies may have difficulty assembling a package that truly reflects the organization's culture or the diverse needs of a heterogeneous workforce.
+* **Difficulty in Engaging Employees:** Difficulty in turning well-being and culture programs into measurable and engaging results.

 ### For Employees: